drioemgaoin/AngularMicroServicesBoilerplate/source/components/login/Readme.md

 - Run ```npm default``` to build and run the project

 There are 3 ways to build and run the project:
-- ```npm default```: build the project without minifying.
+- ```gulp default```: build the project without minifying.
 Use it for development version.
-- ```npm default --production```: build the project with minifying.
+- ```gulp default --production```: build the project with minifying.
 Use it for production version.
-- ```npm default --debug```: build the project with debugging.
+- ```gulp default --debug```: build the project with debugging.
 Use it when you want to check which files are used during each step of the build process.

 # Installation inside AngularMicroServicesBoilerplate
 This component can be integrated in the angular boilerplate called AngularMicroServicesBoilerplate.
 For that, you need to follow the following steps: